kitbur/aideen-audit/README.md

     <img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" alt="Python">
 </p>

-## Future Enhancements

-Aideen Audit is actively being improved.
-Here are some of the planned features:

--   [ ] Account for income from sources like the Express Supply Pass and Nameless Honor.
--   [ ] Refactor CSS into SCSS.

 ## Development & Testing

 This project uses [Node.js](https://nodejs.org/) to manage development dependencies and run an automated test suite with [Vitest](https://vitest.dev/).